Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 - Lines 66 and 70: fill array "leds" with the RGB colors we want for each LED (they used a different name than we will)
 - Lines 67 and 71: call FastLED.show() to send the color commands to the LED strip

-Of course I cannot resist putting my fingers in the gears so we will make just a few changes.
+Of course we cannot resist putting our fingers in the gears so we will make just a few changes.
 - Line 08: change definition for NUM_LEDS from 1 to 8
 - Line 14: change definition for DATA_PIN from 3 to 7
 - Line 66: we will fill all 8 locations, we want the first four CRGB::Red, the next three CRGB::Green and the last one CRGB::Blue